Patna Women’s College is a zone of ‘zero-tolerance with regard to Ragging and Sexual Harassment.

-Ragging is a punishable offense.
+Ragging is a punishable offence.
 Students found guilty of ragging and or abetting ragging, within or outside the college premises will be punished in accordance with punishment suggested by the UGC in line with Supreme Court directives.

 At The Institution Level:

-Depending upon the nature and gravity of the offense as established by the Anti Ragging Committee of the Institution, the possible punishments for those found guilty of ragging at the institution level shall be any one or any combination of the following:
+Depending upon the nature and gravity of the offence as established by the Anti Ragging Committee of the Institution, the possible punishments for those found guilty of ragging at the institution level shall be any one or any combination of the following: